• Crafts

 Italian Pull Apart Bread.
 This simple recipe is always a crowd pleaser.
 Filled with sun ripe tomatoes and gooey cheese, it doesn't get any better! sponsored

-If you are entertaining friends this "Hibernation Season," then you'll be looking for some easy recipes to make that won't keep you in the kicthen for hours.
+If you are entertaining friends then you'll be looking for some party appetizer ideas to make that won't keep you in the kicthen for hours.
 This Italian Pull Apart Bread is one such recipe.
 You can even do all the prep work hours before and then just pop it in the oven when your guests arrive.
 I love to serve this bread when friends come over to group watch our favorite shows.
 Watching TV with a group is such a fun experience, with everyone offering up their theroies and opinions.
 Plus when the weather is nasty, there is nothing better than gathering with friends in front of a roaring fire while snacking and watching good TV.

 Italian Pull Apart Bread